-South Plains College's online courses and programs are based on interactive teaching, learning, and communication.
-Faculty and students actively contribute to one another's learning through critical dialogue, integrative education, and collaborative learning.
-To take full advantage of the experiences and resources South Plains College offers, students are expected to manage and direct their academic progress with support and guidance from faculty.
+South Plains College online courses and programs are based on interactive teaching, learning, and communication.
+Faculty and students actively contribute to one another's learning through critical dialogue, integrative learning, and collaborative learning.
+In order to take full advantage of the experiences and resources South Plains College offers, students are expected to manage and direct their academic progress with support and guidance from faculty.
 To acquire knowledge and build skills, students are expected to: